 The revised Civil Servants Law [公务员法] takes effect on June 1.

-The 13th NPC Standing Committee (NPCSC) will convene for a regularly scheduled session late this month.
-The Council of Chairmen is expected to meet soon after the Lunar New Year holiday (February 4–10) to decide on the dates and agenda of the session.
+The 13th NPC Standing Committee is expected to convene for its 11th session in late June.
+The Council of Chairpersons is expected to meet in mid-June to decide on the agenda and dates of the session.

-- draft revision to the Procurators Law [检察官法];
+- draft amendment to the Land Management Law [土地管理法];

 - draft Vaccine Administration Law [疫苗管理法];